 The theme for The Hub's inaugural term is Business and Society, selected because of the important role that the business world, in general, and business schools, in particular, play in society.
 Organizations have created tremendous innovation and economic opportunity for all of us, but key questions remain.
 How can that opportunity be shared?
 What role should businesses play in societal issues?

 At least four forces are pushing for new ideas about capitalism and many potential areas of inquiry arise from these pressures, including: changes in the economic environment; the roles of investors in influencing business decision-making; effects of social movements on business decision-making; and actions by individual firms or groups of firms to address climate change.

-Democracy is widely believed to be necessary for the sustainability of markets and market reforms that encourage investment and innovation.
+Democracy is widely believed to be necessary for the sustainability of markets that encourage investment and innovation to achieve private and social objectives.
 Democracies are living in a moment of crisis.
 Business is not isolated from these trends.
 This initiative will explore the impact of social and traditional media, government regulation, misinformation, and new and emerging technologies on democracy.

 Think Bigger Innovations